apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

  faster.
 However, if you have a sledgehammer like TLA+, you don't have to learn other languages.

- 3. We have to explicitly write the expected properties that are normally written in comments.
+ 3. We explicitly state the expected properties of the algorithm to be checked by Apalache.
+In imperative languages, these properties are usually omitted or written as plain-text comments.

  4. We have to introduce a bit of boilerplate, to make Apalache work.